Juan-Jones/earnonlinemoney/content/blog/how-to-start-a-podcast.md

 Brainstorm ideas for your podcast topics and format.
 Consider what sets your podcast apart and how you can provide value to your audience.
 Develop a content strategy that aligns with your goals and resonates with your target listeners.

 There are several formats you can use for your platform.
 The most popular format is the solo podcast, also known as the monologue.
 One person is the host in this format.
 Typically, the content for a solo podcast includes narrative storytelling, niche-related Q & A’s.
+Learn [how to find your niche]({{< relref "how-to-find-your-niche" >}}).

 The second most popular format is the co-hosted podcast.
 This type of production involves two compatible individuals that can deliver content on the same subject.
 Other popular formats include: